hbr-l/polypy/docs/guide.md

 - `plp.INSERT_STATUS.UNMATCHED`: placement not successful, order has not been matched and is __NOT__ `LIVE`
 - `plp.INSERT_STATUS.CANCELED`: order was canceled

-__Note: `CANCELED` and `DEFINED` are insert stati defined by `polypy` and are not official Polymarket stati.
-Though, they make handling the 'order life cycle' a lot easier, which is why they are actively implemented and meant for active use in `polypy`.__
+_Note: `CANCELED` and `DEFINED` are insert stati defined by `polypy` and are not official Polymarket stati.
+Though, they make handling the 'order life cycle' a lot easier, which is why they are actively implemented and meant for active use by the user in `polypy`._

 #### Order TiF: `plp.TIME_IN_FORCE`
 The following TiF-variants exist on Polymarket (implemented as enum):
 - `plp.TIME_IN_FORCE.GTC`: Good-till-Cancel
 - `plp.TIME_IN_FORCE.GTD`: Good-till-Day
 - `plp.TIME_IN_FORCE.FOK`: Fill-or-Kill

 For more details, please refer to [Time-in-Force](#time-in-force)

 #### Order signature type: `plp.SIGNATURE_TYPE`